New School Year Review

 Volunteers are the backbone of many parish ministries.
 Choose volunteers wisely – take care to ensure a volunteer’s placement corresponds with his/her talents and interests.
 In selecting your volunteers, remember to conduct background checks.
 Safe environment training is required if they are working with or in the vicinity of children.

-If the scope of their volunteer work includes driving on behalf of the parish or school, be sure a Driver Information Sheet has been filled out (see Guide to Field Trips & Sample Forms).
+If the scope of their volunteer work includes driving on behalf of the parish or school, be sure a Volunteer Driver Form has been filled out.
 Always promptly respond to any complaints regarding your volunteers.
 Bring any concerns you may have to the attention of the pastor or school principal.
 This is a good time to review your grievance policy for both employees and volunteer.